 - By establishing the perfect balance between the inner and outer bodies, one can achieve perfect health and live for more than 100 years.

 - The human body has the power to heal itself.

 The Metaphysics of Ayurveda

 According to the Ayurvedic theory of the universe, the material universe evolved from the five basic elements: Earth, Fire, Wind, Water, and Space.
-All living and non-living beings, organic and inorganic, from peas to planets, are mix of these five elements – with different compositions of each element.
-When they enter into the physiology of a living organism, human for example, they acquire a biological form.
+All living and non-living beings, organic and inorganic, from peas to planets, are a mix of these five elements – with different compositions of each element.
+When they enter into the physiology of a living organism, humans for example, they acquire a biological form.
 When any of these elements are imbalanced within our body or in the environment, they will influence our health and make us sick.
 The foods we eat and the weather are just two examples of the influence of these elements.

 While we are a composite of the five elements, certain elements are seen to have the ability to combine and thereby create various physiological functions.
 In Ayurveda, we study these functions and the influence of the five basic elements, which fall under three classifications known as Doshas: Vata, Pitta, Kapha.

 The wind and space elements are combined to form the Vata principle.
-The Vata dosha can be seen as the force that directs nerve impulses, blood circulation, respiration and elimination of wastes (sweat, urine and other waste products of the body).
-It also controls the various movements of the body, both physical and mental, including breathing, heart beats, extension and contraction of muscles, etc.
+The Vata dosha can be seen as the force that directs nerve impulses, blood circulation, respiration, and elimination of wastes (sweat, urine, and other waste products of the body).
+It also controls the various movements of the body, both physical and mental, including breathing, heartbeats, extension and contraction of muscles, etc.

 The interplay among these three doshas determines the qualities and conditions of our body and mind.
-A harmonious state of the three doshas creates balance and health; an imbalance, which might be an excess or deficiency of a dosha, manifests as a symptom of disease.
+A harmonious state of the three doshas creates balance and health; an imbalance, which might be an excess or deficiency of a dosha, manifests as a symptom of the disease.